uhppoted/uhppoted-breakout/Rev.0/kicad/NOTES.md

 **SERIOUSLY CONSIDER REPLACING THE I2C OUTPUTS WITH A LEVEL CONVERTER**

+0. I/O expanders RESET pin should be tied low *ALSO* currently connected to 5V ??????
 1. Renumber Tiny PINS to match WaveShare wiki (and keep copy of pinout in documentation folder)
 2. Schottkey diodes and resistor for RX8900SA VBAT
     - https://www.diodes.com/assets/Datasheets/SDM03U40.pdf